 How to Store

-Honestly, we almost always eat a batch on the day we make them, but they’ll last for about 3 days in an airtight container stored at room temperature.
+Honestly, we almost always eat a batch on the day we make them, but the oven-dried strawberries will last for about 3 days in an airtight container stored at room temperature.

 Best Tips for Success